Skip to main content

 Why these two differ

-The most material structural difference between these two funds is cost.
-Kernel Global Infrastructure Fund charges an annual fund charge of 0.25%, while Russell Investments Global Listed Infrastructure Fund charges 1.08% — a gap of 0.83 percentage points that compounds meaningfully over time regardless of which fund performs better in any given period.
+The most material difference between these two funds is cost.
+Kernel Global Infrastructure Fund charges an annual fund charge of 0.25%, while Russell Investments Global Listed Infrastructure Fund charges 1.08% — a gap of 0.83 percentage points that compounds significantly over time on any given balance.
+On a NZD 100,000 investment, that difference equates to roughly NZD 830 per year before any performance variation is considered.

 What's different at a glance